 46. The cyborg dream is the ultimate extension of this idolatry: to erase the boundaries between our selves and our tools.

 O’Gorman framed these theses by saying that he found it “perplexing” that Jacobs “is so seemingly unsympathetic to the meaningfulness of things, the class to which technologies belong.”
 I’m not sure, however, that Jacobs was denying the meaningfulness of things; rather, as I read him, he is contesting the claim that it is from technology that our lives derive their meaning.
 That may seem a fine distinction, but I think it is an important one.
-In any case, a little clarification about what exactly “meaning” entails, may go a long way in clarify that aspect of the discussion.
+In any case, a little clarification about what exactly “meaning” entails, may go a long way in clarifying that aspect of the discussion.

 A little further on, O’Gorman shifts to the question of agency: “Our technological artifacts aren’t wholly distinct from human agency; they are bound up with it.”
 It is on this ground that the debate mostly unfolds, although there is more than a little slippage between the question of meaning and the question of agency.

 O’Gorman appealed to Mary Carruthers’ fascinating study of the place of memory in medieval culture, The Book of Memory: A Study of Memory in Medieval Culture, to support his claim, but I’m not sure the passage he cites supports his claim.
 He is seeking to establish, as I read him, two claims.
 First, that technologies are things and things are meaningful.
 Second, that we may properly attribute agency to technology/things.
-Now here’s the passage he cites from Carruthers’ work (brackets and elipses ellipses are O’Gorman’s):
+Now here’s the passage he cites from Carruthers’ work (brackets and ellipses are O’Gorman’s):

 “[In the middle ages] interpretation is not attributed to any intention of the man [the author]…but rather to something understood to reside in the text itself.… [T]he important “intention” is within the work itself, as its res, a cluster of meanings which are only partially revealed in its original statement….
 What keeps such a view of interpretation from being mere readerly solipsism is precisely the notion of res—the text has a sense within it which is independent of the reader, and which must be amplified, dilated, and broken-out from its words….”